 “This research reinforces what many of us in the mediation profession are experiencing on a daily basis.
 People simply aren’t aware of the options available to them when they separate or divorce, but – as the research findings show – people who make informed decisions based on information and knowledge are generally happier with the outcome of their separation.

 At Frances Lindsay & Co our experienced family lawyers aim to provide a comprehensive range of options for separating couples, enabling them to make informed choices about their dispute resolution at every stage.
 We also offer fixed-fee legal services to allow clients to budget realistically for their separation, along with expert advice on children’s issues, finances and property.
-Get in touch to find out how we can help at www.franceslindsay.co.uk.divorce solicitor Beaconsfield, divorce solicitor Maidenhead, mediation solicitor Thames Valley, out of court separation Windsor
+Get in touch to find out how we can help at www.franceslindsay.co.uk.Tags: divorce solicitor Beaconsfield, divorce solicitor Maidenhead, mediation solicitor Thames Valley, out of court separation Windsor